KaiYan289/CEIP/README.md

 wandb.login(key=XXXXXXX)
 wandb.init(entity=XXXXXXX, project= ...
 ```
 change XXXXXXX to your key and username for wandb.
 See wandb official website https://docs.wandb.ai/ for this.
+We use XXXXXXX for anonimity.

 6. run the code for training flow (see the next section for detailed commands).